Depart-de-Sentier/visualization-contest-2022/README.md

 ## Rules

-* Entries must be submitted by 12:00 UTC on September 27, 2022
+* Entries must be submitted by 12:00 UTC on January 1, 2023
 * Entries can be from individuals or teams.
 Teams must nominate one member to receive the prize money.
-* Entries are submitted by creating a [new issue in the contest repository](https://github.com/Depart-de-Sentier/visualization-contest-brightcon-2022/issues) with the label `entry`.
-Entries must include links to the visualization, the code used to create the visualization, and a video if the participant will not be at the Brightcon contest.
-Participants at the contest will present their entries in person.
+* Entries are submitted by creating a [new issue in the contest repository](https://github.com/Depart-de-Sentier/visualization-contest-2022/issues) with the label `entry`.
+Entries must include links to the visualization, the code used to create the visualization, and a video presenting the visualization.
 * Entries must include linked source code with an open license.
 Entry code licensed using the GPL or AGPL are not eligible for prizes.
 * Entries must be complete software programs which consume one of the example datasets or other LCA/MFA/Industrial Ecology data.
 Please provide a link if not using the data provided.
 Installation instructions must be provided if needed.
-* Prizes will be awarded by the Brightcon audience on September 29, 2022.
+* Prizes will be awarded by a committee of ecoinvent association staff, Départ de Sentier members, and graphic design professionals.
 * Monetary prizes can only be awarded to participants in countries reachable via either a SWIFT transaction or via Wise.com.
 The organizing committee reserves the right to cancel monetary prizes in cases where the award of such prizes would pose legal or reputational risks.